-TOPS: Solid color shirts with collar (long or short sleeve).
-Sweatshirts purchased at or approved by the school and must follow the color guidelines for tops.
-An approved dress code shirt with collar must be worn beneath the sweatshirt.
-COLOR: White, Navy, Birch, and Royal Blue All shirts must have embroidered GICC on the left chest.
+Solid color oxford shirts (long or short sleeve).

+Sweatshirts or shirts purchased at or approved by the school and must follow the color guidelines for tops.
+An approved dress code shirt with collar must be worn beneath the sweatshirt or shirt or any zipped or buttoned jacket.

+COLOR: Polo - White, Navy, Birch, and Royal Blue